Read The Emmaus Retreat 10th Anniversary feature in the St. Edmund Magazine

 Prep's Emmaus Retreat Program is a hallmark spiritual experience which remains with students years after they leave the Prep.
 A three-day retreat at the Capuchin Youth & Families Ministries Center in Garrison, NY, Emmaus provides students with the opportunity to examine their own spirituality and their relationship with God, form a community with fellow classmates, faculty members, and alumni, and open their minds and hearts to the experiences, beliefs, and feelings of others.

-The Emmaus Retreat is a weekend retreat which provides an opportunity for a community of participants to deepen their relationship with God and to share their faith with others.
-The Ignatian principle "seeing God in all things" is stressed throughout the program as candidates are invited to become aware of God in their everyday lives, recognizing the Lord's presence in others and in the daily activities which life demands.
+The Emmaus Retreat provides an opportunity for a community of participants to deepen their relationship with God and to share their faith with others.
+The Ignatian principle "seeing God in all things" is stressed throughout the program as candidates are invited to become aware of God in their everyday lives, recognizing the Lord's presence in others, and in the daily activities which life demands.
 The retreat includes guided meditations, private reflection time, and group sharing.

 Each retreat is attended by juniors and seniors and is coordinated by four adult team members (faculty and alumni) and four senior team leaders.
 In particular, the senior team leaders are wonderful examples of the spirit of service so prevalent in the Prep community, and they truly exemplify the Ignatian ideal of being "men and women for others."
 Having already made the retreat the previous year, these seniors volunteer their time to ensure that the current juniors enjoy an experience as rewarding as their own.